wuyichen24/coding-interview/docs/problems/intervals/Remove_Intervals.md

 ## Solutions
 - **Solution 1: Sort intervals**
    - Idea
-      - Sort the interval by the end time and let each interval compare the start time with the end time of the previous interval.
+      - Sort the intervals by their end pints and compare 2 adjacent intervals
+         - Let each interval compare the start time with the end time of the previous interval.

   ```java
   public int eraseOverlapIntervals(int[][] intervals) {